webdev-Julien/Lilja-Tours-v2.0/src/content/multiday__EN/2-days-south-coast-winter.md

 # Head and metas
-pageTitle: "2day private winter adventure | Icelandic South Coast"
+pageTitle: "2day private adventure | Icelandic South Coast"
 description: "The most magical region of Iceland: The South Coast.
 Discover it with a high-end private tour.
 Ask us for a quote!"
 ogTitle: "2Days Luxury tour on the Icelandic South Coast | From Reykjavík to Diamond Beach"
 ogImage: "https://www.lilja-tours.com/pictures/golden-circle-essentials/card/golden-circle-essentials-card.webp"